nyctrn/mern-ra-project/README.md

 - REACT_APP_API_URL=http://localhost:6050

-to run mailhog using docker:
+- If you want the mailing system to work you will need mailhog service.
+A fast and easy way to run it locally, is using docker like this:

 ```bash
 docker pull mailhog/mailhog
 docker run -d -p 1025:1025 -p 8025:8025 mailhog/mailhog
 ```

+- Finally, to start the application:

 ```bash
 cd api: